arminfro/dd-back-up/README.md

   - `skip_fsck`: Configures whether to skip the filesystem check (fsck) altogether.

     - Optional field.
 Defaults to `false`.
 If set to `true`, the filesystem check will be skipped.

+  - `skip_mount`: Configures whether to mount the filesystem or not.

+    - Optional field.
+Defaults to `false`.
+If set to `true`, the filesystem won't be mounted.
+Use it if your filesystem is already mounted and should remain mounted after the backup process.
+Sets `skip_fsck` to `true`.

   - `backup_devices`: An array of devices to be backed up on the destination filesystem.
 Each device is specified by its serial number and an optional name.